 For all his love of rules, he is hardly law-abiding himself.
 In his short visit to Earth he enters American air space without permission, lands an unlicensed vehicle in a municipal park, damages military property, deals in unauthorised currency, obstructs traffic, illegally uses a service elevator, kills two men, damages public property, and evades a taxi fare.
 When not breaking the law, he sulks a lot about the fact that all the world leaders won’t immediately drop everything and come to Washington to hear what he has to say – however it does not seem to occur to him to use radio or television to get his message across.

 So yes, it seems that Americans in 1951 were terrified of aliens and communists, but apparently they were not so worried about paedophiles.
 Helen is happy to let the creepy stranger she has just met go off with her 12 year old son for the day.
-It doesn’t seem to occur to her that Mr Carpenter might be a kiddie-fiddler.
+It doesn’t seem to occur to her that Mr Carpenter might be an abuser.
 In a way I am a little envious that the idea does not occur to her – today, whenever a stranger so much as glances at my own son, a little part of me suspects him of being the leader of an international child sex ring with a particular interest in cute but “high spirited” pre-pubescent boys.
 So far, all my suspicions have turned out to be false (as far as I know).

 The Day the Earth Stood Still

 I love The Day the Earth Stood Still

 He’s just a man in a robot suit,

 But this is not the worst mistake.